 - Instruments.
-Tiny smart motion systems move optics in scientific instruments for flow cytometry, DNA identification, pathogen detection, DNA sequencing and more.
+Tiny smart motion systems move optics in scientific instruments for flow cytometry, DNA identification, IVD, pathogen detection, DNA sequencing and more.
 They enable smaller, field-portable systems and faster, lower-cost tests.

 - Endoscopic surgery.
 Steer a beam in an endoscopic laser scalpel, focus a lens in an in vivo camera, manipulate a scraper, collect a sample or dispense a liquid.
 Small enough to fit inside the endoscope head, our mechatronics systems improve accuracy and eliminate the need for a cable control system.